Serialize and Save Patches

 let acid = library.search_tags(&["acid", "303"]);

-// Load a preset
+// Load and build a preset (get returns Option, build returns Result)

-let preset = library.get("303 Acid")?;
+if let Some(preset) = library.get("303 Acid") {

 let patch = preset.build(44100.0)?;